nicolasdao/webfunc/README.md

 > NOTE: _**getActiveEnv**_ accepts one optional boolean called 'memoize'.
 By default it is set to true.
 That means that calling it multiple times will not incure more read resources.

 ## Authentication
 Authentication using webfunc is left to you.
 That being said, here is a quick example on how that could work using the awesome [passport](http://passportjs.org/) package.
 The following piece of code for Google Cloud Functions exposes a _signin_ POST endpoint that expects an email and a password and that returns a JWT token.
-Passing that JWT token in the _Authorization_ header using the _bearer_ scheme will allow access to the _/_ enpoint.
+Passing that JWT token in the _Authorization_ header using the _bearer_ scheme will allow access to the _/_ endpoint.

 ```js
 const { serveHttp, app } = require('webfunc')